biggorilla-gh/frameit/README.rst

 ```
 $ jupyter nbextension enable --py --sys-prefix widgetsnbextension
 ```
-\# Running the Notebook after install is complete
+\# Running the notebooks in notebooks/Generic_frame_training_notebooks after install is complete

 \# Optional if code has changed
 ```